aida-ugent/TRACE/README.md

 ### Option 1: Using Docker 🐋

+First you might need to install [docker-compose](https://docs.docker.com/compose/install/).

 ```bash
 docker-compose build
 docker-compose up
 ```
 This will mount the /frontend, /backend, and /data directories into the repective containers.
-The /frontend/.next folder will be recreated every time the frontend is started.
-One might have to delete this folder before running the app without docker (as it is owned by 'root').

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.